 The Authority is currently maintaining an under-borrowed position.
 This means that the capital borrowing need, (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Authority's reserves, balances and cash flow has been used as a temporary measure.
 This strategy is prudent as medium and longer dated borrowing rates are expected to fall from their current levels once prevailing inflation concerns are addressed by tighter near-term monetary policy.
-That is, Bank Rate increases over the remainder of 2022 and the first half of 2023.
+That is, Bank Rate remains elevated through to the second half of 2024.